Kawhi’s 30 propels Clippers to 111-96 win over Hornets

 Hornets: Zeller sported a bandage on the cut above his left eye from his mutual elbowing with Davis in their loss to the Lakers on Sunday night. … Malik Monk scored 15 points.

-Clippers: Shamet surpassed his season high with four 3-pointers in the first six minutes of the game. … Paul George is still out while he recovers from a shoulder injury, but coach Doc Rivers said he consults frequently with his newest star about potential offensive sets that will benefit him when he is ready to play.
+Clippers: Zubac had a career-high five blocked shots. … Shamet surpassed his season high with four 3-pointers in the first six minutes of the game. … George is out for at least six more games while he recovers from a shoulder injury, but Rivers said they consult frequently about potential offensive sets that will benefit George.

 UP NEXT